sigmie/docs.sigmie.com/src/pages/docs/indices.md

 If you prefer to have the "Hakuna-Matata" part of the above Query as a single token, then use the "Whitespace" option.

-The "Whitespace" option takes the Query and tokenizes it as follows.
+The "Whitespace" option takes the above Query and tokenizes it as follows.

 - Timon
 - said